How to get Organic Certified

 The organic foods market in the U.S. was worth $55.1 billion in 2019, a healthy 5% over 2018 sales and the Covid pandemic accelerated organic food sales even higher.
 Consumers are looking for healthy foods and while there are many other “food labels” in the retail marketplace, “organic” is by far the most familiar one.

 Not surprisingly, many farm owners wonder whether what it will take to certify their farm as organic.
 Farms with more than $5,000 in gross sales annually cannot use the term “organic” when marketing their products without certification under the USDA National Organic Program rules.

-Reach out to your farming community about organic certification before you commit.
+Reach out to your local farming community to talk with local organic farmers to learn about their certification processes before you commit.

-Your fellow farmers can be your best resource for the reality of organic certification, helping you decide if organic certification is enough of a benefit to your operation to pursue it.
-Ask questions like:
+Your fellow organic farmers can be your best resource for the reality of organic certification process.
+They can help you decide if organic certification is enough of a benefit to your operation to pursue it.

-Or is nobody certified, meaning certification could be a feather in your cap (or not required) to capture market share?
+Are most local farms organic certified or is nobody organic certified, meaning organic certification could be a feather in your cap (or not required) to help capture market share?